 The Ultrasound equipment allows us to perform detailed, noninvasive evaluations of the heart and abdominal organs of all species.
 Dr. Kelleher has received advanced formal training in ultrasonography.

-Dr. Kelleher is available for consults with other veterinarians.
+Dr. Kelleher and Dr. Díaz are available for consults with other veterinarians.
 At this time there is no charge for consults regarding their cases.
 Although individual pet owners will often call from out of state for consults on their pets on behalf of their veterinarians, we maintain a strict policy of vet to vet only consults.
 This is done for the best interest of your pet.
 It is very important that clients maintain a good relationship with their local veterinarian.
 Also, by speaking directly to the veterinarian there is less likelihood of subtle, vital nuances of a medical case being communicated incorrectly or misinterpreted.

 Pre-purchase or pre-adoption counseling is also available and encouraged.
 There are many, many new and more exotic species available in the pet trade each year.
 We strongly encourage clients to call or come in so that we can help counsel you regarding the special characteristics and needs of the exotic pet you are interested in BEFORE you purchase or adopt them.
 This helps ensure a good match for you and your family as well as the best possible care for the pet you choose.